Many people get confused over “be used to” and “get used to”. They don’t know when to use which construction. Well, here is the explanation

 The verbs let, make, have, get and help are called 'causative' verbs because they cause something to happen.
 As such, these verbs are used in a causative sentence structure.

-The structure used to + infinitive is used to talk about past habits, jobs, or hobbies we no longer practice or which we replaced with the new ones I used to play a lot of football when I was younger; now I go to the gym.
-They used to be good friends, but now they … Continue reading When and how to use “used to”
+In this lesson, we will be learning about the use of “used to”.
+The structure used to + infinitive is used to talk about past habits, jobs, or hobbies we no longer practice or which we replaced with the new ones

 Most nouns in English have both singular and plural forms.
 However, there are some nouns that are only used in the singular form.